-Our effective tax rate in fiscal 2013 decreased to 31.1% from 33.8% in fiscal 2012.
-The decrease is partially due to higher research and development tax credits recognized in fiscal 2013 resulting from the retroactive extension of the U.S. federal R&D tax credit in January 2013 to cover a two-year period from January 1, 2012 to December 31, 2013.
-The decrease in the effective tax rate was also attributed to the benefit from higher tax-exempt unrealized gains in the cash surrender values of life insurance policies related to the LCP and a larger income tax deduction recognized for the special and extraordinary cash dividend paid in December 2012 to participants of the HEICO Savings and Investment Plan holding HEICO common stock.
+Our effective tax rate in fiscal 2014 decreased to 30.1% from 31.1% in fiscal 2013.
+The decrease is principally attributed to the impact of a nontaxable reduction in accrued contingent consideration during fiscal 2014 associated with a fiscal 2013 acquisition acquired by means of a stock transaction.
+This decrease was partially offset by lower U.S. federal R&D tax credits recognized in fiscal 2014 due to the expiration of the U.S. federal R&D tax credit in December 2013 compared to fiscal 2013 during which the retroactive extension of the U.S. federal R&D tax credit in the first quarter resulted in twenty-two months of U.S. federal R&D tax credits recognized that year.
+Additionally, the decrease in the effective rate was partially offset by the impact of higher tax-exempt unrealized gains in the cash surrender values of life insurance policies related to the LCP in fiscal 2013 compared to fiscal 2014.
 For a detailed analysis of the provision for income taxes, see Note 6, Income Taxes, of the Notes to Consolidated Financial Statements.